K2Joom/docs-matukio/new_event.md

 > Please note: With Matukio 6 these fields are going to be replaced by a new form  creator making it easier to set them up.

 If you want to use these in the export templates or booking confirmations use the placeholder MAT_BOOKING_CUSTOM1 to CUSTOM20 for this.

+## Files

+You can add up to five different files to the event here and limit the download to certain users.

+## Custom fields data

+If you have set up custom event fields (see custom fields section for more details) you insert there values / data here.

+Fields marked with an asterisk * are required to create an event.
+If you don't fill out an custom field (which is not required) it is not displayed at all in the frontend.

+## Overrides

+Here you can override some global settings.
+Like setting up different fees for only this single event.
+Or creating a custom booking confirmation email.

+You can also add **Meta-Keywords** and a **Meta-Description** here.